xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

-Reliable routine monitoring and assessments of road conditions can lead to timely preventive action.
+Reliable routine monitoring and assessments of road conditions can lead to timely preventive actions.
 Traditonally, inspectors will visually assess the road conditions and report the road potholes [3].
-Due to the significant scale of the roadway networks, this method is typically expensive and error-prone.
-Considering that road conditions can be transmitted and measured in vibrations [4], the team designs a portable Raspberry Pi system - Patrolman, for road pothole inspection.
-The Patrolman system makes use of the mobility of cars (we use a toy car) to collect vibration signals during a drive.
+Due to the significant scale of the roadway networks, this manual method is typically expensive and error-prone.
+Considering that road conditions can be transmitted and measured in vibrations during a drive [4], the team designs a portable Raspberry Pi system - Patrolman, for road pothole inspection.
+The Patrolman system makes use of the mobility of vehicles (we use a toy car) to collect vibration signals and identify abnormal road conditions.

 ### 1.2 Goals

 This project presents a mobile system – Patrolman, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
-The patrolman system uses the vehicles' mobility, continually collecting data from the accelerometer and GPS sensors and evaluating road surface conditions the with the sensing signals.
+The patrolman system uses the vehicles' mobility, continually collecting the accelerometer and GPS sensors and evaluating road surface conditions the with the sensing signals.

 ## 2 For Progress Reports